-The members of the Audit Committee were all independent non-executive directors and comprised:
+The members of the Audit Committee ("the committee") are all independent non-executive directors and comprises:

-GT Sayers DP Towers KW van Staden
+GT Sayers DP Towers KW Van Staden

-The chairman of the Board serves on the Audit Committee, but another independent non-executive director acts as chairman thereof.
+The chairman of the Board, serves on the Audit Committee, but another independent non-executive director acts as chairman thereof.
 Given that the Company is a special purpose vehicle incorporated as an Issuer in a securitisation scheme (as regulatory defined), the afore-going is considered acceptable and reasonable.

-The committee is satisfied that the members thereof have the required knowledge and experience as set out in Section 94(5) of the Companies Act No. 71 of 2008 as amended and Regulation 42 of the Companies Regulation, 2011.
+The Audit Committee is satisfied that the members thereof have the required knowledge and experience as set out in Section 94(5) of the Companies Act No. 71 of 2008 as amended and Regulation 42 of the Companies Regulation, 2011.